bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 	- Cross-axis

 5. What is the git command to commit staged changes as well as write a message?
-	- git commit -m "message goes between quotation marks"
+	- git commit -a -m "message goes between quotation marks"